nicolenair/goodreads-recommendations-app/README.md

 - immediate issue to be fixed: make sure that the queried user does not get recommended books that they have already read

 */show-all-samples*
-- this is just for development convenience. list all users in the database
+- this route is only for development convenience. list all users in the database

 */delete-yesterday-samples*
-- delete samples from yesterday. only for development. will not be present in final app.
+- delete samples from yesterday. only for development purposes. will not be present in final app.